 Hope’s Latino Student Organization (LSO) celebrates Hispanic Heritage Month.
 The LSO “promotes an understanding of the Latino culture in the Hope College and Holland communities by introducing others to the richness of various LatinX cultures through activities and programs,” according to the Hope College website.
-Unlike other student groups, the LSO is very intent on connecting with community groups outside of Hope and keeps their events open to all members of the community.
+Unlike other student groups, the LSO is very intent on connecting with community groups outside of Hope and keeps its events open to all members of the community.
 Additionally, they work hard to connect with other minority student groups and to keep their events accessible to students in every community.

 Rodrigo Zavala-Cintora, the president of the LSO, speaks to the celebration of Hispanic Heritage Month.
-“Hope College’s acknowledgement Hispanic Heritage Month makes me feel recognized.
+“Hope College’s acknowledgment of Hispanic Heritage Month makes me feel recognized.
 It doesn’t impact how at home I feel, because there’s a difference between Hope recognizing it and the Center for Diversity and Inclusion recognizing it.”
 Alondra Villanueva, vice-president of the LSO, emphasizes the diversity of Hispanic Heritage Month.
 “LSO educates people that Hispanic culture isn’t just about Mexico.
 A majority of our members are Mexican but there are people from Chile, Venezuela, El Salvador, and other countries.”

 How can I celebrate Hispanic Heritage Month?